imrochamatheus/urban-bird/README.md

 # PassaroUrbano

-Projeto para estudos, realizado durante o curso de desenvolvimento web com Angular e Typescript, ministrado por Jorge Sant'ana
+Project for studies, developed during the web development course with Angular and Typescript, taught by instructor Jorge Sant'ana